JanielDary/ImmoralFiber/README.md

 Disadvantages:
 - The Thread enumeration component is potentially noisy to AVs.
 - Race conditions possible between injection & application switching fibers.
-- Execution subject to remote application Fiber switching.
+- Execution of shellcode is subject to remote application Fiber switching to it.
 - Overwriting will likely crash a process unless FiberData is restored after shellcode has finished executing.
-- Redirection still requires memory allocation for shellcode.
+- Redirection still requires memory allocation/availble space for shellcode.

 ### Remote Callback Injection

 Fiber local storage (FLS) is the fiber equivalent to Thread Local Storage (TLS).
 It allows fibers to store and retrieve values via an index.
 When allocating a new FLS index a callback function can also be defined.
 Callback functions are executed whenever the specific FLS index associated with it is freed or when the Fiber using that FLS is deleted.
 Pointers to callbacks are stored in a callback table.

 PoisonFiber first remotely enumerates the Fiber callback table from memory by:
-1. Collecting the `FlsData` field inside a remote Fiber object (First diagram below)
+1. Collecting the `FlsData` field inside a remote Fiber object (first diagram below).
-2. Enumerating through a linked list of `FlsData` structs to find the `GLOBAL_FLS_DATA` ptr (second diagram)
+2. Enumerating through a linked list of `FlsData` structs to find the `GLOBAL_FLS_DATA` ptr.
-3. Identifies the remote callback table location from a field inside `GLOBAL_FLS_DATA` (second diagram)
+3. Identifies the remote callback table location from a field inside `GLOBAL_FLS_DATA` (second diagram below).

 ![CallbackCollection1](Images/CallbackCollection1.png)
 ![CallbackCollection2](Images/CallbackCollection2.png)

-#### Callback injection via overwriting default Fiber local storage cleanup callback
+#### Callback injection via overwriting the default Fiber local storage cleanup callback

 Example command `PoisonFiber.exe -p 1234 -cd`

-Once it has access the remote process Fiber callback table PoisonFiber can overwrite a default callback with a ptr to our shellcode.
-This will be triggered whenever the Fiber with FLS is deleted or the owning thread running Fibers exists.
+Once the remote process Fiber callback table has been collected PoisonFiber can overwrite a default callback with a ptr to our shellcode.
+This will be triggered whenever the Fiber using FLS is deleted i.e. `DeleteFiber()` or the owning thread running it exits i.e. `ExitThread()`.

 ![CallbackDefault](Images/CallbackDefault.png)